OpenXAIProject/stable-baselines-tf2/README.md

 ## Quick start
 We recommend to use Anaconda virtual environment.
-With using `environment.yml`, you can easily install what you need to run!
+With using `environment.yml` (or `environment_gpu.yml` if you plan to use GPUs), you can easily install what you need to run!
-(However, to run experiments in Mujoco simulation tasks, make sure that you have the license for it.)
+(To run experiments in Mujoco simulation tasks, make sure that you have the license for it.)

 To start, enter the following commands in a terminal:
 ```